Search Local History Articles

 - Pleasure Pier: built in 1904 to carry seawater to the indoor pool in the plunge building.
 First called the Electric Pier, because it was lighted at night, it was demolished in 1965, when the plunge was converted to a miniature golf course.

 - San Lorenzo River: the river is in its original natural state, meandering through the town, before the Corps of Engineers channeled it in the 1950's.
 The island near the river mouth was called Opera Island, and was used to stage performances for audiences on the river banks.
-The wooden railroad bridge at the river mouth was later rebuilt as a steel bridge.
+The railroad bridge is the present steel bridge, which replaced the original wooden bridge.

 View larger image.